HAWK SENSOR SERIES

 Power: 12–35 VDC, 1.5 W

-Interface and Communication: RS-485 (Modbus RTU), USB; 4-20 mA / SPDT
+Interface and Communication: RS-485 (Modbus RTU), USB; 4-20 mA / SPDT relay

 Optional features: HazLoc (Class I/II/III, ATEX) enclosure, Wired or Wireless data transmission and alarms, Stand-alone or Networked operation, Data logger